Rules and Practice Guidance

 Respite can be provided by family/kin, friends, neighbours, volunteers or professional carers.
 Extended family members who provide regular, frequent respite to children in OOHC are required to be authorised in keeping with clause 33 of the Children and Young Persons (Care and Protection) Regulations 2012.
 Irregular, occasional arrangements, such as a friend’s sleep-over or babysitting are not considered to be a respite placement, and do not require the person providing respite care to be authorised.

-Regardless of whether case management is held by FACS or a funded service provider, carers of a child in OOHC (NSW Child Safe Standards for Permanent Care), and parents of a child receiving PSP preservation casework, are entitled to respite.
+Regardless of whether case management is held by DCJ or a funded service provider, carers of a child in OOHC (NSW Child Safe Standards for Permanent Care), and parents of a child receiving PSP preservation casework, are entitled to respite.

-The respite entitlement set by FACS and included in costing of PSP funding packages is the equivalent of up to 24 nights respite per year.
+The respite entitlement set by DCJ and included in costing of PSP funding packages is the equivalent of up to 24 nights respite per year.
 Whilst the calculation for respite funding is based on ‘nights’:

 - respite can take many forms and is not restricted to overnight care or care outside a carer’s or parent’s home